Seguin scores tiebreaker, Stars beat Coyotes 5-4

 Arizona took one-goal leads with Ekman-Larsson scoring in the first period and Connauton in the second.

 In between, Hintz scored a power-play goal at 3:36 of the second.

-NOTES: Coyotes D Jakob Chychrun (lower-body injury) missed his second straight game.
+NOTES: Goligoski was helped off the ice following Ritchie’s penalties, and did not return. .
+Coyotes D Jakob Chychrun (lower-body injury) missed his second straight game.
 He did not travel with the team. ...
-Ekman-Larsson’s goal was his 109th for Arizona, setting a team career record. .
+Dallas C Jason Dickinson (lower body) returned after missing two games. .
 Connauton’s goal was his first in 38 games, since April 3, 2018. .
 Hintz hadn’t scored in 20 NHL games, since his goal at Pittsburgh on Nov.
 21. .
 Each starting goalie came in hot.
 Kuemper had provided points in nine straight games (6-0-3), allowing only 20 goals.
 Bishop had allowed only three goals and had won three in a row.